nicolashery/mac-dev-setup/README.md

 For example, when you run a Git commit, it will open Vim to allow you to type the commit message.

 I suggest you read a tutorial on Vim.
-Grasping the concept of the two "modes" of the editor, **Insert** (by pressing `i`) and **Normal** (by pressing `Esc` to exit Insert mode), will be the part that feels most unatural.
+Grasping the concept of the two "modes" of the editor, **Insert** (by pressing `i`) and **Normal** (by pressing `Esc` to exit Insert mode), will be the part that feels most unnatural.
 After that it's just remembering a few important keys.

 Vim's default settings aren't great, and you could spend a lot of time tweaking your configuration (the `.vimrc` file).
 But if you're like me and just use Vim occasionally, you'll be happy to know that [Tim Pope](https://github.com/tpope) has put together some sensible defaults to quickly get started.